 This type of metrics is closely related to content marketing goals.
-The completion of a form and the subsequent download of an unlocked content are, for example, traceable through crm or a URL tracking system, as well as the volumes of subscription to a newsletter or blog.
+The completion of a form and the subsequent download of unlocked content are, for example, traceable through CRM or a URL tracking system, as well as the volumes of subscription to a newsletter or blog.

 It is a relatively short step from lead to monetary goals.
 The ultimate goal of a content marketing strategy is to grow a company’s business; the measurement of sales metrics, therefore, responds to the need to generate sales and increase the volume of business through content.

 Among the functional metrics for this type of analysis, we find, of course, the volumes of online and offline sales, traceable through CRM and complex analysis programs such as Hubspot or Marketo, which allow you to assign a specific economic value to each content.

 Such a strategy presupposes an almost perfect tracking system of the entire communication flow that originates conversions and sales, on a large time scale and with an in-depth perspective, capable of considering every single step of the lead acquisition process.